- Docente: Gabriele Matteo D'Uva

 Contenuti

 - DNA Structure, function and regulation: from discovery to modern concepts.
-What is molecular biology?
 The identification of DNA as the hereditary material.
 The discovery of the double helix and base-pairing rules.
-Nucleotides, covalent and hydrogen bonds, DNA orientation, and conformations.
-The establishment of the Central Dogma.
-DNA structure as the basis for replication, gene expression, and regulation.
-The genetic code and chromatin organization.
-DNA damage and repair.
-From genes to genomes: introns, exons, and regulatory sequences.
+The establishment of the central dogma of molecular biology.
+Overview of major discoveries regarding DNA manipulation, biotechnology, gene regulation, genomics, precision and systems biology.

-Module 3 – Tissue renewal, stem cells and their application as regenerative therapies.
+Tissue renewal, adult stem cells and their application as regenerative therapies.

 - Tissue renewal and its analysis: cell cycle, proliferation and cellular sources.
 Renewal capacities across tissues and organs.
 Overview of the cell cycle, checkpoints and regulation.
 Methods for measuring proliferation, including Ki67, PCNA and phospho-H3 analysis, and BrdU/EdU incorporation assays.
 Determining sources of regeneration via lineage tracing.